7 Must Do Tasks To Complete When Your Manuscript Is Finished

 Involve your online audience and keep them informed of your progress with a blog post or two.

-Ask your beta readers for their book reviews so you can add the reviews to your book sales page.
+Ask your beta readers for their book reviews so you can add editorial reviews to your book sales page.

 Plan ahead and ask book bloggers if they would be willing to help you with your book launch.